-SUBJECT: SENIOR CITIZENS

-- 7.27.5 Proceeds may be used to pay for the development and operation of facilities in which all seniors in the HFN community have reasonable access (see Section 7.17). - 7.27.6 Seniors that are also Elders may also be eligible for additional programs (see Section 7.13).
+SUBJECT: SENIOR CITIZENS 7.27.5 Proceeds may be used to pay for the development and operation of facilities in which all seniors in the HFN community have reasonable access (see Section 7.17).
+7.27.6 Seniors that are also Elders may also be eligible for additional programs (see Section 7.13).
+Original signed by

-DATE ISSUED: March 26, 2024 AUTHORITY: Original signed by Len Rhodes s Original signed by DATE ISSUED: March 26, 2024 AUTHORITY: Len Rhodes
+DATE ISSUED: March 26, 2024 AUTHORITY: Len Rhodes